-- 1. Disconnect the monitor cable from the video port on the back of your computer. - If you'll be viewing the video on your computer monitor as well as the projector screen, connect the monitor cable to the projector's Monitor Out port, as shown.
-(This is useful when you need to view the video output but the projection screen is behind you.)
+- 1. Disconnect the monitor cable from the video port on the back of your computer. - 2.
+If you'll be viewing the presentation on your computer monitor as well as the projector screen, connect the monitor cable to the projector's Monitor Out port, as shown.
+(This is useful when you need to see the presentation but the projection screen is behind you.)